 All types of lube oil, from steam turbine oil to engine lubricating oil, need purification from fine metal contaminants and occasionally moisture.
 An oil centrifuge is ideal for processing large volumes of lube oil to a high purity level without filters.
 Simultaneous removal of water is an added advantage.

 Diesel fuel stored in tanks has rust, sediment, and other contaminants along with water from condensation.
-An oil centrifuge installed in a kidney loop on the storage tank keeps the fuel clean of solids and liquid contaminants.
+An oil centrifuge installed in a kidney loop on the storage tank keeps the fuel's solids and liquid contaminants clean.

 Fuel oil is a common energy source for most power plants, and large marine engines need to be maintained free of contaminants.
 A fuel oil centrifuge is a reliable separating machine that removes all sludge and water from fuel oil to keep it usable.

-A wide variety of industries use cutting oil for various metal forming applications.
+A wide variety of industries use cutting oil for various metal-forming applications.
 This oil picks up solid metal particles during processing.
-It is especial to remove these particles from the oil for its reuse.
+It is essential to remove these particles from the oil for its reuse.

 An oil centrifuge can separate 0.5-micron metal particles from the oil, thus making the oil reusable and reducing replacement costs.